Can I get a limited license or work permit following a DUI conviction in Florida?

 Florida courts must suspend a driver license after a DUI conviction.
 A first DUI conviction will result in a minimum 6 month suspension, up to one year.
 The defendant may be eligible for a business permit after completion of a substance abuse class, and must complete any treatment they require after an evaluation.
 A prior DUI conviction will make the driver ineligible for any permit for a minimum of one year for a 5 year suspension or 2 years on a 10 year suspension.

-If you have been convicted of DUI and want to get a limited license, you need a trusted Miami DUI defense attorney to aggressively protect your rights.
+If you have been convicted of DUI and want to get a limited license, you need a trusted Miami Criminal Defense for DUI defense attorney to aggressively protect your rights.
 Call 305-321-3237 to request your free consultation.

 Back To Blog